Neulark

 Basic Eligibility Criteria

-- Genetic Marker: Positive result from Neuron23 investigational test
+• Genetic Profile: Positive result of LRRK2-driven Parkinson’s from Neuron23 investigational test

-- Health Status: Generally stable health with no expected need for dopaminergic therapy in the next 12 months or probable Parkinson’s disease
+• Health Status: Generally stable health with no expected need for dopaminergic therapy in the next 12 months

 Steps to Determine Eligibility

-- Genetic Testing: Confirm the presence of LRRK2-driven Parkinson’s disease
+• Investigational Genetic Test: Confirm the presence of LRRK2-driven Parkinson’s disease

-- Medical Evalution: Undergo a comprehensive evaluation to ensure you meet health criteria
+• Medical Evaluation: Undergo a comprehensive medical evaluation to ensure you meet health criteria

 Privacy and Data Security

-- Your privacy is our priority.
-We’ve partnered with a specialized agency to secureely gather and handle your data
+• Your privacy is our priority.
+We’ve partnered with Sano Genetics to securely gather and handle your data

 About Research Studies